vczh-websites/vczh/Roasting/Sidra.md

     - changed FC to 185.5C
     - +30s for comparing might be too fast

+Significantly aromatic at the end, might mean over roasted.

 Previous configuration makes 6:00FC a very narrow window.
 Try lower the charge temperature to elongate the whole process, but keep the development unchanged.